ShalbaShaikh16/Task_Management_MERN/README.md

-# 📝 Task Management Full Stack MERN App
+# 📝 Taskify- Task Management App

 A full-stack Task Management Web Application built using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)**.
 The app allows authenticated users to manage tasks efficiently by adding, editing, deleting, and marking tasks as complete or incomplete.